titov-vv/jal/docs/README.md

 - securities transactions import from Quik HTML-reports for russian brokers (KIT-Finance, Uralsib Broker) and from Interactive Brokers flex-queries
 - tax report preparation for foreign investments according to Russian Tax Law
 - *experimental* download russian electronic slips from russian tax authority:
     1. QR code may be scanned from camera, clipboard image or image file on disk
     2. Authorization via login/password to FNS personal account or ESIA/Gosuslugi (no passwords are stored in the progam, only SessionId is stored - you may check in source code)
+    (you will need to install additional dependencies to use these function - packages `pyzbar` and `Pillow`)
+- *experimental* category recognition for goods in slip with help of `tensorflow`

 ### Installation
 *jal* was created to be portable and cross-platform.
 Thus you have several ways to install and run the program:
 - You may get file archive from [the GitHub repository](https://github.com/titov-vv/jal), unpack it into suitable directory on your PC and use `run.py` to start application.
-In order to succeed this way you need to have Python 3.8.1 and satisfy all dependencies listed below in *Dependencies* section.
+In order to succeed this way you need to have Python 3.8.1 and satisfy all dependencies listed in `requirements.txt`.
 - You may use installation package with `pip install jal` command.
 It will take care about dependencies automatically and will install `jal` entry point<sup>*</sup> to run the program.
 Alternatively you may use `python -m jal.jal` if you can't run application with `jal` entry point.
 - You may mix two methods together - download source files from github and then use `setup.py` for preferred way of installation.